Skip to main content

 Opportunities

-Students are drawn to environmental studies for a variety of reasons—some for its breadth and diversity, while others choose ES simply because they love the outdoors.
-But inevitably, the question arises: what can I do with this degree?
+Students are drawn to Environmental Studies for a variety of reasons—some for its breadth and diversity, while others choose ES simply because they love the outdoors.
+But inevitably, the question arises: What can I do with this degree?
 The answer relies on your interests and ambitions, and the kinds of electives you take.
-For instance, students can focus on:

 Advising

 Explore the links at right to learn what you need to know to pick your major and plan out your undergraduate career.
-The Degree Requirements and Self-Advising link is particularly helpful!
+The degree Major Sheet is particularly helpful!
 It is important to do this before you meet your advisor because you are really the best person to chart your future.
-You do NOT have to declare you major before coming to meet one of our two environmental science faculty advisors:
+You do NOT have to declare your major before coming to meet with our environmental studies faculty.